 For people who’d like not only to experience the taste of Japanese tea but also experience Japanese tea as a cultural experience, participating in a Japanese tea ceremony is an amazing way to do so.
 Learn about how to make authentic matcha tea and also witness the aesthetic process of the tea ceremony.
 But be aware that you’ll be drinking matcha tea in these ceremonies.
 It’s the one that is thick and bitter, so if you’re not a fan, I would not recommend it.
 In case you’ve never tried matcha tea before and are willing to try it, the tea ceremony is a great experience to try.

-There are tea ceremony activities that allow you to experience making the matcha tea yourself, and there are also those which you just participate in the tea ceremony instead of making the tea yourself.
+There are tea ceremony activities that allow you to experience making the matcha tea yourself, and there are also those in which you just participate in the tea ceremony instead of making the tea yourself.
 Decide which type you want to try and see some of the following websites in Tokyo to make a reservation.
 The fees start from around a minimum of 4,000 yen.
 Some places also offer the additional option of doing the ceremony in a kimono, so you can take some wonderful pictures too.

 blog image